North Stradbroke Island

 Mr PYNE (Cairns—Ind) (11.23 pm): I rise to speak in favour of the North Stradbroke Island Protection and Sustainability and Other Acts Amendment Bill 2016.
 Sandmining was always going to end on North Stradbroke Island.
 It could not go on forever.
 This bill has a plan to transition from mining jobs to long-term sustainable jobs.
 With a $28 million investment and a focus on supporting new projects, this proposal will create jobs that can last well past the end of mining.

-I support a strong plan to stimulate the economic transition of Straddie.
+I support a strong plan to stimulate the economic transition of Straddie (ETS).
 This plan will create 151 direct and ongoing jobs across tourism, education and training and business development sectors.
-I support the $5 million workers assistance scheme, developed after consultation with the AWU, which will support affected workers transitioning to alternative and diverse employment opportunities through real on-the ground assistance.
+I support the $5 million workers assistance scheme, developed after consultation with the Australian Workers Union (AWU), which will support affected workers transitioning to alternative and diverse employment opportunities through real on-the ground assistance.
 This will help mine workers with new employment opportunities.

 In relation to sustainability, Straddie is the only place in Queensland where mining leases sit on top of national park.
 It is the only place where park rangers and joint managing traditional owners cannot